PEXANE2/azure-docs.tr-tr/articles/active-directory/external-identities/self-service-sign-up-add-api-connector.md

 ## <a name="after-signing-in-with-an-identity-provider"></a>Bir kimlik sağlayıcısıyla oturum açtıktan sonra

 Kaydolma işleminde bu adımdaki bir API Bağlayıcısı, Kullanıcı kimlik sağlayıcısıyla (Google, Facebook, Azure AD) kimliğini doğruladıktan hemen sonra çağrılır.
-Bu adım, kullanıcıya kullanıcı özniteliklerinin toplanması için sunulan form olan **_öznitelik koleksiyonu sayfasından_* önce gelir.
+Bu adım, kullanıcı özniteliklerinin toplanması için kullanıcıya sunulan form olan ***öznitelik koleksiyonu sayfasından*** önce gelir.

 <!-- The following are examples of API connector scenarios you may enable at this step:
 - Use the email or federated identity that the user provided to look up claims in an existing system.
 Return these claims from the existing system, pre-fill the attribute collection page, and make them available to return in the token.